Skip to Content

 The University shall provide, upon request, academic adjustments for students who have a physical or mental impairment that substantially limits a major life activity.
 An academic adjustment is defined by this policy as any reasonable accommodation for a student’s disability as required by federal regulations.

-The student will be informed of the Director’s determination within 15 calendar days.
-If the determination confirms the existence of a disability requiring an academic adjustment, the student may meet with the Director to explore possible adjustments.
+The student will be informed of the DA’s determination within 15 calendar days.
+If the determination confirms the existence of a disability requiring an academic adjustment, the student may meet with the DA to explore possible adjustments.

 Application Deadlines: